natix-io/vsdk-cli/README.md

 ### Hidden Files
-This cli will create two hidden files `.secret` which has the credential information for the registry that we are using to download wieght files and other data, and `.config` file which stores the list of `addons` and `model-drivers` for this project.
+This cli will create two hidden files `.secret` which has the credential information for the registry that we are using to download weight files and other data, and `.config` file which stores the list of `addons` and `model-drivers` for this project.